LucaJiang/lucajiang/README.md

 - 💬 Ask me about machine learning or mathematics
 - 📫 How to reach me: jiangwx7[at]outlook.com or jiangwx7[at]qq.com
 - 😄 Welcome to visit my blog: [lucajiang.github.io/](https://lucajiang.github.io/)
-- ⚡ Fun fact: My favourite game is  *The Witcher 3: Wild Hunt* and minesweeper
+- ⚡ Fun fact: My favourite game is  *The Witcher 3: Wild Hunt*

 If you are interested in my research and experience, please feel free to contact me.